marcelbeumer/react-blueprint/README.md

 - Animated page to page navigation using app/Redux state and react-motion
 - Fast dev-server that hot reloads browser and server code on webpack changes

-## Electron development

-- Development
-  - `npm electron-dev-server` to serve web content
-  - `npm electron-dev` to start the app
-- Production:
-  - `npm run electron-build` to build web content
-  - `npm electron` to start the app

 ## Server rendering

 Server rendering is enabled by default.
 To disable use `SSR=0 npm start` or reload the page using `?ssr=0`.